• Skip to primary navigation

 • Feedback

-• Potatoes - you can use any potatoes to make our slow cooker mashed potatoes, however starchy and fluffy potatoes work the best.
+• Potatoes - You can use any potatoes to make mashed potatoes in the slow cooker, however starchy and fluffy potatoes work the best.
 King Edwards, Maris Piper, Russets, Yukon golds, Desirée or Rooster (which is what we used) work really well for making the perfect mashed potato.

-• Milk - we used whole milk as it makes it all nice and creamy.
+• Milk - We used whole milk as it makes it all nice and creamy.
 However you could use skimmed or semi skimmed, or even swap it for a dairy free version.
+For even creamier mashed potatoes in the slow cooker, use cream.

-• Rosemary - in our opinion, this is really the ingredient that makes the potatoes stand out from all other mashed potatoes.
-Just 3 sprigs of rosemary added to the slow cooker and cooked for the whole time really infuses the potatoes with the most incredible flavour.
-You could swap it for thyme instead.
+• Rosemary - Just 3 sprigs of rosemary added to the slow cooker and cooked for the whole time really infuses the potatoes with the most incredible flavour.
+You could swap it for thyme instead or even some chives.

-• Creme fraiche and butter - these both add lots of creaminess to the potatoes.
+• Creme fraiche and butter - These both add lots of creaminess to the potatoes.
 We used reduce fat creme fraiche to keep it lighter and salted butter for extra flavour.
-You could swap the creme fraiche for double cream or even Greek yoghurt.
+You could swap the creme fraiche for double cream, sour cream or even Greek yogurt.

-• Cheese - another way to add some extra cheesiness.
+• Cheese - Another way to add some extra creaminess.
 We used a reduced fat mature cheddar, but you can use any cheese that melts well, or even add a couple of heaped tablespoons of cream cheese.

 All the flavour in these slow cooker mashed potatoes comes from the garlic and rosemary that are cooked with the potatoes.
 Then you have some flavour from the mature cheddar that is stirred in at the end.
 However, there are a few other flavour options as well.